 During summer quarter, the Department of International Studies offers first-year French, Spanish, and German courses at an accelerated level.
 Students complete 15 hours of credit in 10 weeks.
-Classes meet two and one-half hours a day, Monday through Friday.
+Classes meet three hours and 10 minutes a day, Monday through Thursday.